atulpatare/nextjs-graph-layer/README.md

-This repo demonstrate the use of `deck.gl graph layers` to display a custom layer of rounded rectangle.
+This repo demonstrate the use of deck.gl's [graph layers](https://github.com/visgl/deck.gl-community/tree/master/modules/graph-layers) to display a custom layer of rounded rectangles.

 ### Custom Layers